andrewcooke/choochoo/docs/rtree.md

 The Python conventions for containers are followed where possible.

-Modifying the tree while iterating over contents is unsafe.
-Currently this is *not* detected.
+Modifying the tree while iterating over contents is unsafe (and should trigger an error).

 ## Split Algorithm